George Beverly Shea: Early life and family

 George Beverly Shea was born in Winchester, Ontario, Canada, on February 1, 1909, the fourth of eight children of the Rev. Adam Joseph Shea (1872–1946), a Wesleyan Methodist Church—now Wesleyan Church—minister, and his wife, Maude Mary Theodora (Whitney) Shea (1881–1971).
-His uncle, Isaac Shea (1865-1946) of Winchester had fought in the Second Boer War with the Royal Canadian Dragoons.
+His uncle, Isaac Shea (1865–1946) of Winchester had fought in the Second Boer War with the Royal Canadian Dragoons.

-Church background
+Religious background

 The Shea family served at the Wesleyan Methodist church in Winchester, Ontario, Canada; Houghton, New York (1917–1921); the Sunnyside Wesleyan Methodist church in Ottawa, Ontario, Canada, from 1921; at the Willett Memorial Wesleyan Methodist Church at Midler Avenue, Syracuse, New York; and the Jersey City, New Jersey Wesleyan Methodist church during his youth.

-Spiritual background

-Shea himself has said that he became a Christian at the age of five or six, but made a re-dedication to Christ when he was 18:
+Shea himself said that he became a Christian at the age of five or six, but made a rededication to Christ when he was 18, at the Sunnyside Wesleyan Methodist Church in Ottawa:

-[T]here were times when I needed to rededicate my life to the Lord Jesus.
-When I was 18, my dad was pastoring a church in Ottawa, and I was feeling not too spiritual.
-The church was having a "special effort," as they called it, for a week.
-I remember that on Friday night Dad came down from the pulpit and tenderly placed his hand on my shoulder.
-He whispered, "I think tonight might be the night, son, when you come back to the Lord."
-Whatever Dad did or said, I listened to him and respected him.
-And, yes, that was the night!

-Shea rededicated himself to Christ at the Sunnyside Wesleyan Methodist Church in Ottawa, Ontario, Canada.